anuket-project/anuket-specifications/doc/tech/README.md

 Following are a number of key architectural principles that apply to all Reference Architectures produced by CNTT:

-1. **Open source preference:** To ensure, by building on technology available in open source projects, that suppliers’ and operators’ investment have a tangible pathway towards a standard and production ready NFVI solution portfolio.
+1. **Open source preference:** To ensure, by building on technology available in open source projects, that suppliers’ and operators’ investment have a tangible pathway towards a standard and production ready Cloud Infrastructure solution portfolio.

 1. **Open APIs:** To enable interoperability and component substitution, and minimize integration efforts by using openly published API definitions.

-1. **Separation of concerns:** To promote lifecycle independence of different architectural layers and modules (e.g. disagregation of software from hardware).
+1. **Separation of concerns:** To promote lifecycle independence of different architectural layers and modules (e.g. disaggregation of software from hardware).

 1. **Automated lifecycle management:** To minimize costs of the end-to-end lifecycle, maintenance downtime (target zero downtime), avoid errors and discrepancies resulting from manual processes.

 1. **Automated scalability:** To minimize costs and operational impacts through automated policy-driven scaling of workloads by enabling automated horizontal scalability of workloads.

-1. **Automated closed loop assurance:** To minimize operational costs and simplify NFVI platform operations by using automated fault resolution and performance optimization.
+1. **Automated closed loop assurance:** To minimize operational costs and simplify Cloud Infrastructure platform operations by using automated fault resolution and performance optimization.

 1. **Cloud nativeness:** To optimise the utilization of resources and enable operational efficiencies.